Bringing Back NHL Arena Nicknames

 American Airlines Center (Dallas Stars)

-Given the Dallas Stars’ crushing defensive play that carried them all the way to the 2020 Stanley Cup Final, you could argue that their home venue should be called “The Parking Lot” from now on.
-However, that nickname may not go over well with fans, so let’s play it safe with a somewhat classic Texas trope and call it “The Lone Star.”
+Given the Dallas Stars’ crushing defensive play that carried them all the way to the 2020 Stanley Cup Final, you could argue that their home venue could have been called “The Parking Lot”, but the current iteration of the Stars has a better balance of high-end offense and all-world defense so that doesn’t feel as appropriate anymore.
+So let’s play it safe with a somewhat classic Texas trope and call it “The Lone Star.”

 Ball Arena (Colorado Avalanche)